 - 1. Underpayment In the event of a change which results in an underpayment to an employee, the employee shall be properly compensated on or before the next possible paycheck following discovery of the error.
-The District shall provide the employee with specific written explanation for the underpayment through the Payroll Contact Person at the employee's location. - 2.
+The District shall provide the employee with specific written explanation for the underpayment through the Payroll Contact Person at the employee's location.
+The parties agree to continue to research the timeline outlined in Florida Statute, Chapter 95, Section 11(4)(c), for the collection of wage underpayment, for resolution no later than November 1, 2007. - 2.
 Overpayment \$100 or less If an employee has been overpaid by \$100 or less, a corrective adjustment shall be made automatically in the affected employee's next paycheck.
 The employee shall be notified by their location payroll contact person prior to said adjustment and the deduction will be reflected on the employee's pay stub as an adjustment.
 The District shall provide the employee with specific written explanation for the overpayment through the Payroll Contact Person at the employee's location.